 Waste management is becoming a big problem in today’s economies.
 Solid waste management is in fact one of the biggest problems facing many countries in the world today.
 Most countries dig up huge holes in the ground for burying waste.
 By recycling aluminum, the space that would be needed for burying the aluminum waste is saved and can be used for other purposes.

-In summary, aluminum recycling is important to the environment and the people all over the world.
-It is essential for all world economies to embrace recycling of solid waste and reduce carbon dioxide emission.
+In summary, aluminum recycling is important to the environment and people all over the world.
+It is essential for all world economies to embrace the recycling of solid waste and reduce carbon dioxide emissions.

 One thing you have learned so far is that it’s very well possible to recycle aluminum.
 In fact, we have also discussed the process through which you can get it done.
 However, we would want you to keep in mind that doing this is a great choice.
 And that is why we have discussed the various benefits that come with aluminum recycling.